Arkay92/PacketFlowAI/README.md

 # PacketFlowAI
-PacketFlowAI is a deep learning-based tool designed for the real-time classification of network packets using Convolutional Neural Networks (CNN).
-It leverages PyTorch for model training and Scapy for packet capture and processing, enabling efficient identification of various types of network traffic.
+PacketFlowAI is a sophisticated tool powered by deep learning, specifically designed for the real-time classification of network packets using Convolutional Neural Networks (CNN).
+By integrating the robust capabilities of PyTorch for model development and Scapy for packet capture and processing, PacketFlowAI is a highly efficient solution for discerning various types of network traffic.

 ## Features
 - Real-time packet capture and classification